XiaoquanHi/web/_pages/research.md

   - Demonstrate the advantages of incorporating UAVs into the EMS system and provide guidance for EMS agencies on how to incorporate UAVs into their operations

 ## Published Papers
 1. **Xiaoquan Gao**, Sabriya Alam, Pengyi Shi, Franklin Dexter, and Nan Kong.
-Interpretable machine learning models to predict hospital patient readmission.
-Accepted at *BMC Medical Informatics and Decision Making*
+Interpretable machine learning models to predict hospital patient readmission. *BMC Medical Informatics and Decision Making* 23.1 (2023): 1-11
 2. **Xiaoquan Gao**, Jianpei Wen, and Jie Song.
 "Capacity allocation and revenue sharing in healthcare alliances." *Flexible Services and Manufacturing Journal* 32.4 (2020): 829-851

 ## Conference Proceedings
 1. Nan Kong and Juan C. Paz and **Xiaoquan Gao**.
 "EMS operations management: simulation, optimization, and new service models" *2022 Winter Simulation Conference (WSC)*.
 IEEE, 2022
 2. **Xiaoquan Gao**, Nan Kong, and Paul M. Griffin.
 "Dynamic optimization of drone dispatch for substance overdose rescue." *2020 Winter Simulation Conference (WSC)*.
 IEEE, 2020
 3. **Xiaoquan Gao**, Jianpei Wen, and Jie Song.
 "Simulation study of revenue sharing in healthcare alliances." *2018 winter simulation conference (WSC)*.
-IEEE, 2018.
+IEEE, 2018